Seerat-Un-Nisa/Credit-Risk-Assessment-System/README.md

 ---

-# ▶️ Run the FastAPI Backend Locally
+# ▶️ Run Locally

-From the project root:
+### Start FastAPI

 ```bash
 uvicorn api.main:app --reload --port 8000
 ```

-Open:
+Open the API documentation:

 ```text
 http://127.0.0.1:8000/docs
 ```

----

-# ▶️ Run the Streamlit Dashboard Locally

-Start the API first.

-Then run:
+### Start Streamlit

+In a separate terminal:

 ```bash
 streamlit run dashboard/app.py
 ```

-The dashboard will normally become available at:
+The dashboard will normally be available at:

 ```text
 http://localhost:8501
 ```

-The dashboard must be configured to communicate with the appropriate FastAPI backend URL.
+Make sure the dashboard is configured to use the correct FastAPI backend URL.

 ---